john4web/blog/content/posts/polymorphism.de.md

 > OO is the ability, through the use of polymorphism, to gain absolute control over every source code dependency in the system.
 It allows the architect to create a plugin architecture, in which modules that contain high-level policies are independent of modules that contain low-level details.
 The low-level details are relegated to plugin modules that can be deployed and developed independently from the modules that contain high-level policies.<br>
 > — <cite>Robert C. Martin | Clean Architecture S. 47</cite>

 Aus diesem Zitat schließe ich, dass die Möglichkeit zur Anwendung des Dependency-Inversion Principles (DIP) in einfacher Art und Weise, das fundamentalste Merkmal von objektorientierter Programmierung ist.
 Und dieses Principle baut auf der Verwendung von Polymorphie auf.
 Ohne Polymorphie gibt es auch kein DIP.
-Deshalb würde ich persönlich sagen die Grundeigenschaft von OOP ist Polymorphie.
+Deshalb würde ich persönlich sagen die wichtigste Grundeigenschaft von OOP ist Polymorphie.

 ## Reference

-### Books
+### Bücher

 - Robert C. Martin: _Clean Architecture: A Craftsman's Guide to Software Structure and Design (Robert C. Martin Series)_, Publisher: Pearson, Year: 2017, ISBN: 0134494164